โš—๏ธBiological Chemistry II

 Beta-Oxidation of Fatty Acids

-• Primary fuel during fasting and endurance exercise—adipose tissue releases fatty acids when glucose is scarce
+• Beta-oxidation is the primary fuel source during fasting and sustained exercise.
+Adipose tissue releases fatty acids via hormone-sensitive lipase when insulin is low and glucagon/epinephrine are high

 Amino Acid Catabolism

-• Deamination removes the amino group as ammonia (converted to urea in the liver for excretion)
+• Deamination (or transamination) removes the ฮฑ\alpha-amino group, which is funneled into the urea cycle in the liver for excretion

-Compare: Fatty Acid Oxidation vs. Amino Acid Catabolism—both provide acetyl-CoA for the citric acid cycle, but fatty acids yield more ATP per carbon and don't produce toxic nitrogen waste.
-Amino acid catabolism becomes important when carbohydrate and fat stores are depleted.
+Compare: Fatty Acid Oxidation vs. Amino Acid Catabolism: both provide acetyl-CoA for the citric acid cycle, but fatty acids yield more ATP per carbon and don't produce toxic nitrogen waste.
+Amino acid catabolism becomes quantitatively important only when carbohydrate and fat stores are depleted, and it carries the cost of urea synthesis.

 Biosynthetic and Storage Pathways: Building and Saving